 - 1. Reimbursements and billing associated with Pharmaceuticals are found in the Pharmaceutical Fee Schedule Section of this document. - 2.
-This Fee Schedule establishes the fees that can be charged by healthcare providers for services performed for injured workers under the Arizona's workers' compensation law. - 3.
+This Fee Schedule establishes the fees that can be charged by healthcare providers for services performed for injured workers under Arizona's workers' compensation law. - 3.
 If a healthcare provider or insurance carrier is referring an injured worker to a medical specialist for evaluation and/or treatment, the medical specialist's diagnosis becomes the foundational diagnosis for billing purposes. - 4.
 Routine progress and routine final reports filed by the attending healthcare provider do not ordinarily command a fee. - 5.
 Payment will be made for only one professional visit in any one day except when the submitted report clearly demonstrates the need for the additional visit and fee. - 6.
-Fees for hospital, office, or home visits, subsequent to the initial visit, are not to be added to coded surgical procedures performed in the same day. - 7.
+Fees for hospital, office, or home visits, subsequent to the initial visit, are not to be added to coded surgical procedures performed on the same day. - 7.
 Routine office treatment principally by injection of drugs, other than antibiotics, requires authorization by the carrier or self-insured employer for each series of 10 after the first series of 10. - 8.
 Except in emergencies, a carrier must be given notice regarding a consultation and the consultant must provide his/her report to the carrier and the attending healthcare provider within a reasonable period of time to facilitate processing of the claim. - 9.
 The Commission requests that carriers notify attending healthcare providers at the same time the claimant is notified that their claim is closed with or without supportive care.
 If a claim is approved for reopening, the carrier should also notify the attending healthcare provider of that approval. - 10.
-An attending healthcare provider may submit a claim for consultant's fee only when such service is requested by carrier or self-insured employer. - 11.
-Missed individual appointments for consultants, without prior notification, will be compensated at 50% of consultation fee. - 12.
-No fees may be charged for services not personally rendered by the healthcare provider, unless otherwise specified.

-- 13. The Commission will investigate an injured workers' complaint of bad faith/unfair claims processing practices, and if appropriate, impose penalties under A.R.S. § 23-930, in those circumstances where a "peer to peer" review was not conducted by a healthcare provider with appropriate skill, training, and knowledge or where the individual performing the "peer to peer" review was not licensed.
-The Commission will also investigate an injured workers' complaint of bad faith/unfair claims processing practice, and if appropriate, impose penalties under A.R.S. § 23-930, for a denial of treatment based on the failure of the treating doctor to participate in a "peer to peer" review, when the treating doctor has not been given reasonable time or opportunity to participate in the "peer to peer" review. - 14.
-As authorized under A.A.C.
-R20-5-128, the fee for the reproduction of medical records for workers' compensation purposes shall be 25¢ per page and \$10.00 per hour per person for reasonable clerical costs associated with locating and reproducing the documents.
+Missed individual appointments for consultants, without prior notification, will be compensated at 50% of consultation fee. - 11.
+No fees may be charged for services not personally rendered by the healthcare provider, unless otherwise specified. - 12.
+The Commission will investigate an injured workers' complaint of bad faith/unfair claims processing practices, and if appropriate, impose penalties under A.R.S. § 23-930, in those circumstances where a "peer to peer" review was not conducted by a healthcare provider with appropriate skill, training, and knowledge or where the individual performing the "peer to peer" review was not licensed.
+The Commission will also investigate an injured workers' complaint of bad faith/unfair claims processing practice, and if appropriate, impose penalties under A.R.S. § 23-930, for a denial of treatment based on the failure of the treating doctor to participate in a "peer to peer"

+review, when the treating doctor has not been given reasonable time or opportunity to participate in the "peer to peer" review.

+- 13. As authorized under A.A.C.
+R20-5-128, the fee for the reproduction of medical records for workers' compensation purposes shall be 25¢ per page and \$10.00 per hour per person for reasonable clerical costs associated with locating and reproducing the documents. - 14.
+Reimbursement values for telehealth services are governed by the Fee Schedule.
+Performance of telehealth services are governed by Arizona Revised Statutes, Title 36, Chapter 36.